Otite-Git/Host-a-Dynamic-Web-App-on-AWS-With-Docker-Amazon-ECR-and-Amazon-ECS/README.md

 ### Script Confirugation
 1. Create a personal access token which Docker will use to clone the Application Code repository when the Docker image is build.
 2. Create a folder in your visual studio code which will host the following files i.e. Dockerfile, AppServiceProvider.php (some files which you will create as a point in the project).
-3. Build the Dockerfile that will be used to create the docker image updating the values and information within the dockerfile script.
+3. Build the Dockerfile that will be used to create the Docker image updating the values and information within the Dockerfile script.
 (See the script below which is ran used Visual Studio Code).
 4. Create a replacement file for the AppServiceProvider.php in the folder you created.
 Enter the AppServiceProvider.php script below into the file.
 All of the required code is already in the root folder.
 We copy the file containing all the required code and replace it with the file in the application code.
 This is to ensure that the AppServiceProvider.php has AppServiceProvider.php file contains the specific code set to redirect traffic from HTTP to HTTPs in order for the application to load properly.
 5. As the file would contain sensitive information, rename Dockerfile to 'Dockerfile-reference' and create a Gitignore file for best practice.
 The Dockerfile-reference file should not be committed into a repository to ensure that any changes which are tracked and committed does not include the AppServiceProvider.php file as it is sensitive information.
 Copy the 'Dockerfile-reference' file name into the gitignore file.
 Note that the file was renamed to keep 'Dockerfile' available for the reference file which does not require sensitive information to be stored.
 6. Create a new Dockerfile in the rentzone folder and copy the Dockerfile installation script below into the newly created Dockerfile.
 Youll see that this Dockefile and the orginal Dockerfile created now title Dockerfile-refence looks the same.
 The only difference is that the new Dockerfile contains Build Arguments and Environment Variable to pass sercrets to the Dockerfile.